 For instance, we have the set-neck construction and the overall body and neck design that are very similar to classic Gibson SG models.
 And it’s a fairly versatile instrument that can easily fit anything from jazz and up to extreme metal subgenres.
 However, we’d argue that its overall tone and other features fit best into blues-infused stoner rock music.
 Bar none, this is among the best guitars for stoner rock around.

 Stoner Rock Guitar 3: Epiphone Les Paul Studio LT

-- Epiphone Les Paul Studio LT Electric Guitar, Ebony
+- Epiphone Les Paul Studio E1 Electric Guitar, Ebony

 We have yet another Epiphone on this list, which is not that much of a surprise.
 This time around, we’re looking into their Les Paul Studio LT.
 The great thing about this one is that it’s a budget guitar, and yet it retains some amazing qualities that even mid-priced guitars have.